 - Everyone has the right to freedom of thought, conscience and expression.

-Except those who oppose democrat shibboleths like gay marriage, human caused global warming, or abortion.
+Except those who oppose democrat shibboleths like their beliefs on gay marriage, human caused global warming, or abortion.

 - Everyone has the right to freedom of opinion and expression.

-Except those who oppose democrat shibboleths like gay marriage, human caused global warming, or abortion.
+Except those who oppose democrat shibboleths like their beliefs on gay marriage, human caused global warming, or abortion.

 - The will of the people shall be the basis of the authority of government.